 The Competencies of a Pediatric Nurse

-The CPN and CPNP exams test knowledge and understanding of the primary core competencies that nurses need to provide appropriate care to children and families.
+The CPN and CPNP exams test nurses’ knowledge and understanding of the primary core competencies that they need to provide appropriate care to children and their families.
 For pre-license pediatric nurses, there are five core competencies:

-- A robust patient assessment includes more than examining the physical symptoms.
-It must also include which growth and developmental stage the child is in and the psychosocial, cultural, spiritual, and environmental factors that are present in a child’s life.
+- Patient assessment.
+A robust patient assessment includes more than examining the patient for any physical symptoms.
+It must also include determining which growth and developmental stage the child is in and the psychosocial, cultural, spiritual, and environmental factors that are present in the child’s life.

-- Plan of care.
+- Treatment planning..
 A plan of care is specific to the child who needs treatment.
 It must be centered on the family and take into account specific cultural factors gathered from the assessment.
 All of these factors are used to set measurable and attainable goals for treatment that the family can achieve together.

 - Critical thinking.
 Each day will be different, as will each child and each family.
-Nurses will have to use an intellectual approach to analyze information related to the patient and use evidence-based treatments to plan trajectories for treatment.
+Nurses will have to use an intellectual approach to analyze information related to the patient and use an evidence-based approach to plan trajectories for treatment.

-- Because the age of a patient can range from infancy to late teens, information related to the plan of care needs to be understood by the patient and the family.
-Nurses can use pictures, technology, or even acting to ensure that everyone understands treatment decisions.
+- Communication and cultural competence.
+Because the age of a patient can range from infancy to late teens, information related to the plan of care often needs to be understood by both the patient and the family.
+Nurses can use pictures, technology, or even acting to ensure that everyone understands the treatment decisions.
 If a nurse is working with a family that doesn’t speak the same language, phone translation services can be used to convey the information.
 Families that have different spiritual backgrounds may have various means of practicing care.
 Pediatric nurses must exercise understanding and empathy when developing plans of care.

 Demand for Pediatric Nurses

 The need for pediatric nurses in American hospitals is acute.
-According to the U.S. Bureau of Labor Statistics, the demand for RNs in the United States is expected to grow 15 percent between 2016 and 2026, considerably faster than the 6 percent average rate of job growth in the country.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of jobs for RNs in the United States is expected to grow 6 % between 2021 and 2031, roughly on par with the projected average rate of job growth for all professions.